BrainSpawnInfosphere/pelican/content/blog/programming/node.rst

 ======================

 :date: 2015-12-13
-:summary: Nodejs into to programming
+:modified: 2017-05-21
+:summary: Node.js/javascript snipets and useful libraries

 HTTP is one of the pillars behind the world wide web.
 HTTP describes the transfer of state between client an server.
-With HTTP, an embedded device can a nswer requests from other places in a network, or it can itself send updates or fetch instructions from a server.
+With HTTP, an embedded device can answer requests from other places in a network, or it can itself send updates or fetch instructions from a server.

 Using the http module